opendaylight/docs/docs/developer-guide/odl-parent-developer-guide.rst

         </dependencies>
     </dependencyManagement>

 (the version number there is appropriate for Carbon).
+We no longer use version ranges, the feature dependencies all use the ``odlparent`` version (but you should rely on the artifacts POM).